Sales Agreements for Independent Sales Representatives and Medical Product Distributors

 When preparing for discussions with your company’s legal adviser, consider below some of the common clauses found in independent sales agreements:

-· Sales Quotas: Be reasonable, while being careful not to limit your options and sales potential!
-Often times, companies expect and place enormously unreasonable sales quotas without research or historical sales results to support same.
+Sales Quotas: Be reasonable, while being careful not to limit your options and sales potential!
+Oftentimes, companies expect and place enormously unreasonable sales quotas without research or historical sales results to support the same.
 Reps may see through this immediately.
 Sales quotas are often considered by the Company to be “The Perfect Out” for the company.
 Often reps may want to speak with other independent sales representatives to determine the sales potential.
-MedCepts often times includes this in our process as we anticipate this need by the professional independent sales reps.
+MedCepts oftentimes includes this in our process as we anticipate this need by the professional independent sales reps.
 Our involvement decreases the need for 100 newly acquired reps across the nation calling on your top sales associates, allowing those that may be involved to stay focused on more sales!

-· Notifications: Is there mention of the portal or carrier utilized for notifications?
-USPS Certified mail?
-Is there an address identified for same?
+Notifications: Mention of the portal or carrier utilized for notifications, such as USPS Certified mail or other.
+Provide an address specific for notifications

 Below are Sample Agreements Presented by various companies to independent medical reps: